ant-thomas/zsgx1hacks/README.md

 * Some GPIO functions found (IR LEDs and IR Cut)

 ### ToDo
-* Figure out GPIO control for PTZ, IR and IR Cut, Light sensor
+* Figure out GPIO control for PTZ and Light sensor
 * Change bitrate of RTSP stream
 * Get rid of ```p2pcam``` and use an alternative RTSP server
 * Find method to enable WiFi connection without using the app